Catallactic/catallactic-site/docs/litepaper.md

 Investment for investors

+Blockchains are provably immutable and enable the rapid transfer and exchange of crypto-tokens (which can represent assets) without the need for separate clearing, settlement & reconciliation.

 Despite the crypto industry is not been created with the real economy in mind, most of the existing tools can be reused to enable a new industry that brings fundraising, transactions, payments, insurance, lending, investment, trading and related financial DeFi Services for real economy amd real consumers.